nachodevV2/nachodevV2/README.md

 -->

 ### About me
-I am a student living in the brilliant country of England, amazing at skidding Discord Bots
+I am a student living in the brilliant country of England, amazing at skidding Discord Bots and developing my own games.
+While you are here, consider checking out some of my random repos!

 ### Stuff